-According to the National Association of Realtors 2019 Member Profile, the median tenure for Realtors with their current company is just four years, down from seven years in 2013.
-Ouch.
+According to the National Association of Realtors 2021 Member Profile, the median tenure for Realtors with their current company is five years, up from four years in 2019 and 2020.

 To drill down to the 10 most effective interview questions, we referred to our own recruitment process at Abio Properties and also reached out to other broker-owners and team leaders.

 The takeaway?
 Quality questions (over quantity) win every time.

 - Broadcast your brokerage’s brand and mission through your questions and tone.

 - Keep in mind your brokerage’s core values, and listen for answers that match your team’s culture.
 Before marketing a home, you identify your target demographic, right?
 It’s the same with recruiting agents.

 - Remember you’re being interviewed, too.
 Check yourself: Are your questions curious and conversational, or combative and tricky?
 Are you listening to the answers or only thinking about your next question?

 - The best questions disarm candidates.
 Don’t try to shock or trip them up.

 - Do your homework before the meeting to learn as much as you can about the recruit’s productivity, lead generation, marketing style and tech skills so you can ask informed questions without wasting precious time.

 10 Questions that reveal exactly what you want to know